 - If your computer is blocking ActiveX installation for IE, the below guide is all you need to fix this issue in no time.

-- You can also switch to Opera and confirm that Windows 10 no longer blocks the ActiveX install.
+- You can also switch to Opera and confirm that Windows 10 or 11 no longer blocks the ActiveX install.

 - Visit our Web Browsers Hub for more tips and tricks to easily enhance your browsing experience.